Polynomial Maps of Modules

-One point may deserve further elaboration.
-Is the existence of binomial co-efficients a necessary evil?
-Would it be conceivable to extend the notion of polynomial map to modules over any ring?
-The question is justified, and especially so by the recent attempts by Gaudier \& Hartl \cite{Hartl} to propose a notion of quadratic map valid for modules over arbitrary base rings.

-To this we reply the following.
-Consider, for a moment, the original case of Eilenberg and Mac Lane: a map $\phi\colon M\to N$ of $\Z$-modules, that is, abelian groups.
-In this case, there can be no doubt concerning the proper definition of polynomial map, and, by virtue of the result just indicated, such a map (of degree $n$) is equivalent to a natural transformation
+One point may deserve further elaboration, particularly in light of the recent attempt \cite{Hartl} by Gaudier \& Hartl to define quadratic maps for arbitrary modules.
+In the original case considered by Eilenberg \& Mac Lane, viz.~$\B=\Z$, a polynomial map $\phi\colon M\to N$ of abelian groups is equivalent to a natural transformation

-(of degree $n$).
-These functors are defined on the category ${}_\Z\NAlg$, which is simply the category of numerical rings.
-Thus, even in the case of abelian groups, where no binomial co-efficients \emph{a priori} appear, numerical rings will none the less enter in a canonical fashion to render the definition akin to Roby's.
-This provides quite convincing evidence that our notion is the correct one.
+of functors with source ${}_\Z\NAlg$, the category of binomial rings.
+Thus, even in the case of abelian groups, where no binomial co-efficients \emph{a priori} appear, binomial rings will none the less enter, in a canonical fashion, to render the definition akin to Roby's.

-In an ulterior paper \cite{PF}, we purport to employ numerical maps in order to define a corresponding notion of \emph{numerical functor}.

-This research was carried out at Stockholm University under the eminent supervision of Professor Torsten Ekedahl.
+This research was carried out at Stockholm University under the eminent supervision of Prof.~Torsten Ekedahl.
 We would also like to thank Dr Christine Vespa for innumerous and invaluable comments on the manuscript.